Docker DNS Fails on Default Bridge — Fix Name Resolution

 - The fix: use the DOCKER-USER chain for custom rules, or set iptables=false in daemon.json and manage rules manually.

-- The default bridge network does not support DNS resolution by container name and lacks isolation.
-Always use custom bridge networks in production.
-This is the single most common cause of container connectivity failures.
+- The default bridge network does not support DNS resolution by container name.
+Only custom bridge networks do.

 Interview Questions on This Topic